Information about Boracay

 Cheapest time to visit Boracay

 Like most destinations in the Philippines, Boracay Island’s low season runs from August to October, the wettest months of the year.
-Coming here at this time means that almost everything is less — from flight tickets, hotel rates, and tourist crowds.
+Coming here at this time means that almost everything costs less, from flight tickets to hotel accommodations.

 Weather in Boracay

 As with the rest of the Philippines, Boracay experiences both dry and wet seasons.
-Hottest months are from March until June, while wettest months run from August to October.
+The hottest months are from March until May, while the wettest months run from August to October.
 November to February is mostly dry.

 Peak season in Boracay

-Boracay is jam-packed with visitors during the country’s hottest months from March to May.
+Boracay is jam-packed with visitors during the country’s hottest months, March to May.
 Tourists troop to the island to enjoy everything the island has to offer, from sunny skies to calm waters.

-Holy Week is also very crowded, because it means long vacation for locals and still falls during the summer season.
+Holy Week is also very crowded because it means a long vacation for locals and still falls during the summer season.

 Main festival/events in Boracay

-Holiday season from Christmas until New Year is a high time for Boracay because of its festive island atmosphere and night-long celebrations.
-Chinese New Year also sees many international tourists coming into the island.
+The holiday season from Christmas until New Year is a high time for Boracay because of its festive island atmosphere and night-long celebrations.
+Chinese New Year also sees many international tourists coming to the island.

 When to avoid visiting Boracay

-The months of July to October may bring heavy rains and expected typhoons, and there will be a huge chance that flights and ferry rides to Boracay get cancelled for safety reasons.
+The months of July to October may bring heavy rains and expected typhoons, and there will be a bigger chance that flights and ferry rides to Boracay will get canceled for safety reasons.